SidTesla/Embedded-basic-projects/README.md

 # Embedded-basic-projects
-My initial coding projects with PIC16F877A microcontroller
+My initial coding projects with PIC16F877A microcontroller.
+Simulation was done using Proteus.

 1. Switch interface: Controlling LEDs using push buttons
 2. ADC_PWM_LCD: Controlling PWM duty cycle with potentiometer and displaying corresponding message in 16x2 LCD display